jenniferabowd/NYTimesHeadlines/README.md

 ## Unsolved Problems
 - Get the note to render on the page without refreshing.
 - Get rid of the add note button when the edit function is activated.
+- Be able to delete the note.